kyltec/Vending-Machine-test/README.md

 # Vending-Machine-test

-This is a virtual vending machine created as a mock interview question
+(ADP: P3)A coding interview question by creating a vending machine

 ## Running Tests